BidGem/Robot-Bolle-2.0/README.md

 Check Robot Bolle on TikTok: https://www.tiktok.com/@robotbolle

 ## Requirements
-Too run the code you need Choreograph and the following Python modules (probably most of these are already installed):
+To run the code you need Choreograph and the following Python modules (probably most of these are already installed):
 - bisect
 - collections
 - abc